David Thompson (engineer)

-David A. Thompson is an American electrical engineer and inventor with a long career at IBM.
+David Allen Thompson is an American electrical engineer and inventor with a long career at IBM.
 He is noted for his many contributions to magnetic recording technology.
 Thompson was inducted into the National Inventors Hall of Fame for the invention and development of the thin-film inductive head and the magnetoresistive read head.
 These heads are now ubiquitous in all hard-disk drives and magnetic tape recorders.

 Contributions and significance

 Thin-film inductive head

 Before the commercialization of thin-film recording heads, the data storage industry used ferrite recording heads.
 A very important attribute of thin-film recording heads was the ability to fabricate such heads with photolithographic methods, which enabled far better dimensional precision than what had been possible with the cutting, grinding and polishing methods employed for making ferrite heads.
 Thin-film heads were first commercialized in 1980 in the IBM 3370.

 Magnetoresistive read head

 The most important value of the thin-film recording head was realized following invention and development of the magnetoresistive read head.
 This combination enabled the industry's first dual-element recording head, with a thin-film inductive element optimized for writing data overlaid with thin-film magnetoresistive element optimized for reading data.
 These heads were first commercialized in the IBM 3480 tape system in 1984 and in the IBM 9345 HDD in 1990.